Senior Care Services in Novi & Ann Arbor MI

 - Healthcare goals turn from care to comfort

-- Diagnosis of a life-limiting illness is received
+- Diagnosis of limiting, chronic conditions or illness is received

-- More tests and treatment detract from quality of life
+- More tests and treatment detract from quality of daily living

-- A physician supports the decision to choose hospice
+- Your physician and other health care providers support the decision to choose hospice

-Compassion, Dignity and Support - We are committed to helping families and their loved ones live every day to the fullest.
+Compassion, Dignity and Support - We are committed to supporting family caregivers by supporting their loved one's care and ensuring they live every day to the fullest!

 Contact us today to schedule a free in-home assessment and learn more about how we can help you or your loved one maintain their independence at home.